Nathanp9001/myFlix-client/src/README.md

 This is the client side for the myFLix web app

-It uses React, HTML, CSS, JS, SCSS, and JSX, transpiled by Parcel
+It uses React, HTML, CSS, JS, SCSS, React Bootstrap, and JSX, transpiled by Parcel

 It accesses an API at https://myflixdb9001.herokuapp.com